cyll99/HD-Haiti-Data-/README.md

 ## Usage
 To use the application, first install the dependencies by executing the following command:"pip install -r requirements.txt" on your terminal, then run the main file.
+Once the main file is running, the URL will be displayed in the terminal.
+Click on it to access the website.

 ## Credits